Aachener History, Family Crest & Coats of Arms

 Early History of the Aachener family

-Another 197 words (14 lines of text) covering the years 181 and 1816 are included under the topic Early Aachener History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aachener research.
+Another 99 words (7 lines of text) covering the years 181 and 1816 are included under the topic Early Aachener History in all our PDF Extended History products and printed products wherever possible.

 Aachener Spelling Variations